Magic Internet Money (MIM) Price Tops $1.00 on Exchanges

-Magic Internet Money (MIM) traded down 0.2% against the U.S. dollar during the 24-hour period ending at 20:00 PM ET on September 5th.
-In the last week, Magic Internet Money has traded down 0.2% against the U.S. dollar.
-Magic Internet Money has a market cap of $103.44 million and approximately $57,999.75 worth of Magic Internet Money was traded on exchanges in the last 24 hours.
-One Magic Internet Money coin can currently be bought for $1.00 or 0.00001777 BTC on major exchanges.
+Magic Internet Money (MIM) traded 0% higher against the US dollar during the one day period ending at 11:00 AM Eastern on September 9th.
+One Magic Internet Money coin can currently be bought for about $1.00 or 0.00001819 BTC on popular cryptocurrency exchanges.
+Over the last week, Magic Internet Money has traded 0% higher against the US dollar.
+Magic Internet Money has a total market cap of $103.74 million and approximately $92,885.17 worth of Magic Internet Money was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.